ZeldOcarina/nu-dentistry/dental-financing.md

       For example, if you’re having trouble with your <a href='/houston-tx/restorative-dentistry/dental-implants/' target='_blank' class='paragraph-link'>dental implant</a> financing, you can
       work with your periodontist to put together a payment plan that works for everyone!
-  - heading: 'WHICH IS BETTER: DENTAL INSURANCE OR DENTAL DISCOUNT PLAN?'
-    content: While your dental insurance can cover quite a bit of your dental bill each year, dental discounts aren’t something to scoff at either.
-While no one is paying for your treatment but you, the amount of money you can save from discounts can be well over the amount you pay for your premium with an insurance provider.
-This is especially true if you end up needing multiple treatments done throughout the year.
   - heading: WHAT CREDIT SCORE DO I NEED TO GET APPROVED FOR CARE CREDIT?
     content: You’re much more likely to be approved for Care Credit if you have a credit score of 623 or higher.
 However, it’s not impossible to get their dental